 The Configured Boards screen now shows the board you just configured.
-Note that the board status is Enabled; you can use the Tab key to toggle between Enabled and Disabled.
-To ensure that the board is loaded, continue with the next step.
+The board status is Enabled; you can use the Tab key to toggle between Enabled and Disabled.
+To ensure that the board is loaded, continue with Step 6.

 6 Press Esc to return to the Internetworking Configuration menu; save your changes when prompted.